 Professor Sauther’s students focus on understanding the effects of natural and human-induced change on primate biology and behavior.
 Their research includes testing the energy hypothesis for female dominance in wild ring-tailed lemurs, using spatial analysis and habitat modeling at multiple spatial scales to identify landscape and habitat characteristics that affect lemur community structure and viability, characterizing the development of tooth wear and dental senescence among ring-tailed lemurs to examine how behavior, health and ecology are related to patterns of dental wear, sifaka conservation biology and ethnoprimatology, the interplay of anthropogenic habitat disturbance and primate behavioral ecology, sifaka and ring-tailed lemur parasite ecology and socioecology, and mouse lemur and bat community ecology.

-Professor Sauther is not accepting graduate students for the Spring and Fall 2016 semesters.
+Professor Sauther is not accepting graduate students for the Fall 2017 semester.

 The Lemur Biology Project is at the center of Professor Sauther’s research and focuses on how geographic and anthropogenic factors affect the behavior, demography, health, and genetics of endangered lemurs at the Beza Mahafaly Special Reserve in Madagascar (BMSR) and other places in Madagascar.
 Sauther is, in essence, trying to understand the biology of change.